miketheologitis/FedL-Sync-FDA/README.md

 ```
 # WorkFlow
 1. Using the `create_combinations.py` script, create all the experiments you want to run.
 2. Simulate the experiments you created utilizing GPUs, in **SLURM**, in a local machine, or in a server cluster provided they are visible to `nvidia-smi`.
+For the `Kafka` WorkFlow go to the end of this README.

 ## 1. Combination Script